 By attending this upcoming live online rebroadcast, you can receive the practical, step-by-step solutions you need to be prepared the next time a patient and their Emotional Support Animal walks into your waiting room.

-Don’t wait, register for this must-attend online training today.
+Don’t wait, register for this must-see online training today.

 Diana Trevley serves as the Compliance and Ethics Consultant at Kendrick and Leigh, where she works to provide organizations with individually tailored compliance and ethics solutions which drive business success.